School Safety

 • Requests to visit classrooms will be approved by the principal, but it is not encouraged due to the interruption of the learning environment.

-Being Prepared
+Being Prepared:

 St. Gabriel Catholic Parish School has safety and crisis plans in place in case of an emergency.
 In addition, students and staff participate in routine drills throughout the school year.
 We are also fortunate to have the great support of our local emergency responders.

-Ensuring the Safety of our Students is a Group Effort
+Ensuring the Safety of Our Students is a Group Effort:

 Through the course of the school year we want each of our students and families to be aware of our school surroundings.
 If you ever see suspicious activity around our school, please report it immediately.